LaunchCodeCommunity/UNIX-talk/OUTLINE.markdown

       0. Example from the `history` section
       1. `find ~ -name UNIX_talk_outline.markdown | xargs grep -n "UNIX_talk"`
 4. A look at my [`.bashrc`](https://github.com/sehqlr/dotfiles/blob/master/bashrc)
+  0. This is a "dotfile," or a configuration file normally hidden by the OS
+  1. RC in this case means "run commands," so configuration is scripted
+  2. There are different config files for bash, this just so happens to be the preferred file on Debian/Ubuntu.
+Also look for .profile
+  3. The file's commands are run everytime you start up the program, unless you specify not to

 ## Questions